 - Educational technology selection and integration

-New Instructor Orientation (full day, in-person; 90 mins, online):
+New Instructor Orientation (half day, in-person):

-New and new-ish instructors are invited to join us for this one-day workshop where, as a group, we’ll explore ideas and supports for successful teaching and learning in our unique Yukon context.
+New and new-ish instructors are invited to join us for this half-day workshop where, as a group, we’ll explore ideas and supports for successful teaching and learning in our unique Yukon context.
 Specifically, we’ll examine the following questions:

 - Who are you, and how does this impact your teaching?